 S&P Global Ratings' rankings on First National Financial L.P.
-(FNF) is ABOVE AVERAGE as a Canadian residential mortgage loan primary servicer.
+(FNF) are ABOVE AVERAGE as a Canadian commercial mortgage loan primary, master, and special servicer.
 On Nov.
 6, 2020, we affirmed the rankings (please see "First National Financial L.P.
-ABOVE AVERAGE Canadian Residential Primary Servicer Ranking Affirmed; Outlook Is Stable," published Nov.
+ABOVE AVERAGE Commercial Servicer Rankings Affirmed; Outlook Stable," published Nov.
 6, 2020).
-The outlook is stable.
+The outlook on each of the rankings is stable.

-- Experienced management team and staff with good overall tenure, albeit with certain leadership turnover during 2019 and 2020;
+- Experienced management team and staff with good overall tenure, albeit with certain leadership turnover during 2020;

 - Sound internal audit program;

 - Detailed policies and procedures, which are reviewed and updated annually;

 - Solid technology and systems environment;

 - Portfolio of property and investor types that are limited in diversity and are primarily focused on multifamily loans; and